Harmeet2504/Project-What-if-analysis-of-residential-real-estate/README.md

 * Population: [United States Census Bureau](http://www.census.gov/)

 ## Methodology
 For this data were retrieved from different sources: API calls were made to retrieve school data from schooldigger.com, crime records from NJSP.Gov, residential real estate data from newjerseymls.com, mass transit information from NJ Transit (API) and population of counties from United States Census Bureau.
-For the analysis, data were restricted to 3 bedrooms as per a report that suggests that in NJ there is an average of 2.5 members per household.Isolated data relevant for the project from each data source, cleaned and transformed each dataset.
+Isolated data relevant for the project from each data source, cleaned and transformed each dataset.
 A master dataframe was created by merging all the data using pandas.

 ![method](https://github.com/Harmeet2504/Project-What-if-analysis-of-residential-real-estate/blob/master/Screen%20Shot%202020-02-22%20at%208.26.24%20AM.png)